Dynamics of large cooperative pulsed-coupled networks: Previous definitions and assumptions

-In this paper, we will focus on networks or subnetworks having all cooperative cells. \end{definition}
+In this paper, we will focus on full cooperative networks or subnetworks.

-\begin{definition} \em By Equality (\ref{eqnSelfSatisfactionDiffEq}), while the free dynamics of a cell is not negatively perturbed by external agents, and while the satisfaction variable $S_i$ of the cell $i$ does not arrive to its goal level, it is strictly increasing on time (because, by hypothesis $g_i >0$).
+By conditions (\ref{eqnSelfSatisfactionDiffEq}) and (\ref{eqnSelfSatisfactionDiffEq_bis}), while the free dynamics of a cell is not negatively perturbed by external agents, and while the satisfaction variable $S_i$ of the cell $i$ does not arrive to its goal level, it strictly increases on time.
 In other words, each cell is \lq\lq born optimist\rq\rq: if free, it approximates with positive velocity to its goal.
 Besides, the instantaneous velocity $g_i(x_i)$ is bounded away from zero, because $\min_{x_i \in X_i} g_i(x_i) >0$ exists, due to the compactness of the space $X_i$ and the continuity of $g_i$.
 So, if free, each cell arrives to its goal after a finite time.
 Nevertheless, if a negative term $- \delta_i < 0$ is added to the real function $g_i$, the velocity $dS_i/dt$ will decrease, and may also become negative.